 - In stark contrast, the BBC reported that the French President was completely out of touch with the lives of the poor: Macron tells young jobseeker: ‘I can find you a job by crossing the road’; the reality in France at that time was that “About three million people are looking for work.
 Youth unemployment is particularly bad, with about one in four under-25s out of work.”

 Video recordings of both speeches were widely shared on social media.
 Whereas Jess Phillips’s Birmingham constituents might reasonably feel that their MP was supportive, no-one in France who was unemployed would feel that Macron was trying to help them.
 A Social Europe article, Macron the populist, commented:

 “The popularity of the French president, Emmanuel Macron, has slumped—but then inside Macron the populist is Macron the elitist.”

 People should be able to feel that politicians are trying to serve them well.
 It should also be noted, though, that leadership is part of a politician’s role – so they cannot be solely reactive to people’s wishes.
-They must be competent in their decision-making, as discussed next (188.8.131.52).
+They must be representatives, not delegates, as discussed later (188.8.131.52).

 This is a current page, updated since publication of Patterns of Power Edition 3a.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/6331a.htm